 Use Versi-Foam spray foam insulation to seal and insulate around those leaky windows, doors, attics and other areas in your home.
 Your home or place of business will be healthier and last longer.
 And you will feel better and spend less money.

 Today we are very pleased and excited to announce the recent launch of our brand new Versi-Foam website.
 The new site highlights each product in the Versi-Foam line and makes product information easier to find and understand.

 Richard Heitzer founded Versi-Foam in 1981 after he developed the patented U-Control dispenser.
 The dispenser allows you to regulate the quantity and rate of spray foam insulation being dispensed.
 Today Versi-Foam is used in dozens of applications including residential and commercial construction, marine flotation, movie props, cold storage, and vehicle insulation.

 Here are few things to check out on the new website:

 We invite you to explore the entire Versi-Foam website.
 We believe you will find it easier to navigate, easier to understand, and easier to find exactly what you’re looking for.

-Among spray foam insulation products, Versi-Foam is the easiest to use, the fastest to apply, and the most portable solution.
+Among spray foam insulation products, Versi-Foam is the easiest to use, the fastest to apply, the most portable solution, and it saves money.
 You don’t need an outside source of pressure or power.
 In addition, the patented dispensing gun is able to seal awkward spaces quickly and easily.
 These features reduce the amount of time it takes to complete an insulation job.

 Every business that wants to stay in business must make a profit.
 Once you’ve been awarded a job, it’s important to complete the work cost effectively so that you can earn a profit.
 Accordingly, Versi-Foam helps you by reducing the cost of labor and the cost of unproductive downtime with our simple 5-step application process.